 The boy’s appearance was truly a thing to behold.
 He wore a baggy shirt in an unusual shade of gray, white shorts, and low-cut red leather shoes.

 Moreover, his face was just like a ripened apple, especially his coal-black, perfectly round eyes.
-Ichiro wasn’t sure what to do since the boy didn’t seem to understand what they was saying.
+Ichiro wasn’t sure what to do since the boy didn’t seem to understand what they were saying.

 “That boy is a foreigner.”